 What's Tested on the MCAT: Chemistry and Physics

-However, you should keep in mind that the MCAT requires more than just an understanding of science content.
-The MCAT is primarily a test of critical thinking, and you are required to use four specific Scientific Inquiry and Reasoning Skills.
-Knowing how to use chemistry and physics information to interpret and solve more difficult problems is the key to a great MCAT score.
+Remember that the MCAT requires more than just an understanding of science content.
+The MCAT is primarily a test of critical thinking, and you are required to use four specific Scientific Inquiry and Reasoning Skills (SIRS).
+Knowing how to use chemistry and physics information to interpret and solve harder problems is key to a good MCAT score.
+Without a strong knowledge of foundational content in the sciences, it is difficult to do well on the MCAT.

 - Introductory General Chemistry (30%)